tumagonx/nwjs_docs_old/Livereload-node-webkit-on-changes.md

 	# Refresh the page
 	window.location.reload()

-# Set Gulp to watch all files in the parent engine directory, and reload the
-# page when it detects a change.
+# Set Gulp to watch all files, and reload the page when it detects a change.
 gulp.watch '**/*', ['reload']
 ```